Faculty | Administration

 Dorothy Paul joined Princeton Montessori School in 2018 and is responsible for leading the Princeton Center for Teacher Education (PCTE) as well as ensuring the School’s curriculum and program offerings remain in alignment with Montessori philosophy.

-Dorothy began her Montessori career in 1987 and most recently served as the Director of Education at the Duhovka Preschool in Prague, Czech Republic and at the Amelia Island Montessori School in Florida.
+Dorothy began her Montessori career in 1987 here at PMonts before relocating to Florida where she taught for 23 as a Primary teacher in both private and public Montessori and worked with various teacher training programs.
+Most recently she has served as the Director of Education at the Duhovka Preschool in Prague, Czech Republic, and at the Amelia Island Montessori School in Florida.
 She developed the Duhovka Montessori Teacher Education Program (DMTEP), in Prague, Czech Republic.
 Her extensive experience as a teacher trainer has guided her work on pedagogy, curriculum, and program design.

 Media Specialist